-- 7. The complainant first contacted the Commissioner on 21 September 2017 to complain about the way his request for information had been handled, specifically the PSNI's refusal to either confirm or deny whether the requested information is held by it. - 8.
-The Commissioner has considered the PSNI's handling of the complainant's request.
+7. The complainant contacted the Commissioner on 26 September 2017 to complain about the way his request for information had been handled.

+8. The Commissioner has considered the PSNI's handling of the complainant's request, in particular its refusal to confirm or deny whether it holds the requested information.